Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

-\begin{proof} In order to prove soundness of this construction, we have to demonstrate that for any element of $\mIPC{f}{\beta}$, i.e., for a pushout square as the vertical back square in diagram $(ii)$ of~\eqref{eq:mIPCconstruction}, if $(\alpha, f')$ is an FPC of $(f,\beta)$, then by the \kl{universal property of FPCs} there exists a unique morphism $C-\gamma\rightarrow F$ that makes the diagram commute.
+\begin{proof} Since $\bfC$ is assumed to possess an \kl{$\cM$-partial map classifier}, by Theorem~\ref{thm:FPC} this entails that $\bfC$ \kl(ssm){has FPCs along $\cM$-morphisms}.
+For any element of $\mIPC{f}{m}$, i.e., for a pushout square as the vertical back square in diagram $(ii)$ of~\eqref{eq:mIPCconstruction}, if $(n, g)$ is an FPC of $(f,m)$, then by the \kl{universal property of FPCs} there exists a unique morphism $F'-\gamma\rightarrow F$ that makes the diagram commute.
 Consequently, up to essential uniqueness, every pushout square that is an element of $\mIPC{f}{\beta}$ fits a diagram of shape $(i)$ in~\eqref{eq:mIPCconstruction}. \end{proof}

-\begin{remark} The above construction is typically assumed to be applied in situations where the underlying category is \kl{finitary} with respect to a \kl{stable system of monics} $\cM$.
+The above construction is typically assumed to be applied in situations where the underlying category is \kl{finitary} with respect to a \kl{stable system of monics} $\cM$.
 According to~\cite[Prop.~14.9(2)]{adamek2006}, a sufficient condition for a composition of morphisms $f\circ g$ that is an $\cM$-morphism to also satisfy that $g\in \cM$ is that $f$ is a monomorphism (not necessarily in $\cM$).
-In concrete examples (see below), it seems that all factorizations used in constructions of mIPCs in the finitary setting are of the aforementioned form, yet it remains unclear to us whether this is in fact the only possible situation, hence we defer a full investigation of this point to future work. \end{remark}
+In concrete examples (see below), it seems that all factorizations used in constructions of mIPCs in the finitary setting are of the aforementioned form, yet it remains unclear to us whether this is in fact the only possible situation, hence we defer a full investigation of this point to future work.

 An example of an \kl{$\cM$-multi-IPC} construction both in \kl{$\mathbf{SGraph}$} and in \kl{$\mathbf{Graph}$} is given in the diagram below.
 Note that in \kl{$\mathbf{Graph}$}, the \kl{$\cM$-multi-IPC} does not contain the FPC contribution (since in \kl{$\mathbf{Graph}$} the pushout of the relevant span would yield to a graph with a multi-edge).